 There is no legitimate research that supports the use of shared custody in cases involving domestic violence.
 This is because there cannot be true cooperation and sharing when there is unequal power because of abuse.
 New York Law would make an exception so that shared custody is not used in domestic violence cases, but in practice it is common.
 Judges and other professionals seeking to dispose of cases on a crowded calendar like shared parenting because it seems like an obvious compromise.
 Accordingly they minimize the abuser’s behavior or mistakenly assume the risk ends when the relationship ends.
 This case illustrates why it is a mistake to permit shared parenting before the courts reform their practices so that they learn how to recognize and respond to domestic violence.

 The research is clear that in cases like O’Reilly, the arrangement that works best for the children is custody for the safe parent and initially supervised visits for the abuser.
 The problem is that courts are not making decisions based on the specialized body of research that is now available.
-They have been slow to integrate ACE and Saunders which would dramatically improve the court response.
+They have been slow to integrate the Adverse Childhood Experience (ACE) study and Saunders study which would dramatically improve the court response.
 Instead they rely on the uninformed personal opinions and biases of court professionals who often have a financial interest in minimizing or denying abuse reports.
 In this way the courts repeatedly err on the side of risking children.

 Domestic abusers usually exhibit a strong sense of entitlement.
 Bill O’Reilly received an incredibly favorable outcome.
 Despite committing the most serious form of domestic violence he still was given the control provided by shared parenting and normal visitation.
 And still he was not satisfied.
 He want through the large expense and probably forced his victim to deal with a similar large expense in an attempt to get even more control that is totally unjustified under the circumstance.